 Fish Consumption Guidelines

-Fish can be an important part of a healthy diet, but some fish contain varying levels of pollutants like mercury.
+Fish can be an important part of a healthy diet, but some fish contain varying levels of pollutants including mercury.
 Because of this, the N.H.
 Department of Environmental Services recommends the following guidelines for eating freshwater fish that you catch in New Hampshire:

 For more information on freshwater and saltwater guidelines, contact: